 But many of these advancements have given rise to new business challenges.
 Forming relationships with customers in a fragmented and highly competitive travel industry is increasingly difficult.
 Here are some areas where companies have simplified travel experiences, along with opportunities to further improve those experiences to drive customer loyalty:

 It’s unquestionable that the Internet transformed travel.
-Instead of relying on an agent to book reservations, consumers can do the research themselves and plan their own trips.
+Instead of relying on an associate to book reservations, consumers can do the research themselves and plan their own trips.
 Companies like Expedia and Priceline also consolidated information about flights and accommodations, allowing travelers to find all the essentials on one website.

 Additionally, the ability for customers to find and share information online introduced more powerful word-of-mouth marketing, whereas the traditional marketing and branding techniques used by travel agencies had a limited reach.